South African wine: Climate and geography

 During the harvest months of February and March, the average daily temperatures in many South African wine regions is 23 °C with spikes up to 40 °C not uncommon in the warm inland river valleys around the Breede, Olifants and Orange Rivers.
 On the Winkler scale, the majority of South African wine regions would be classified as Region III locations with heat summation and degree days similar to the California wine region of Oakville in Napa Valley.
-Warmer regions such as Klein Karoo and Douglas fall into Region IV (similar to Tuscany) and Region V (similar to Perth in Western Australia) respectively.
+Warmer regions such as Klein Karoo and Douglas fall into Region IV (similar to Tuscany) and Region V (similar to Perth in Western Australia), respectively.
 New plantings are the focus in cooler climate sites in the Elgin and Walker Bay regions which are characterised as Region II with temperatures closer to the Burgundy and Piedmont.

-The wine regions of South Africa are spread out over the Western and Northern Cape regions, covering 500 km west to east and 680 km north-south.
-Within this wide expanse is a vast range of macroclimate and vineyard soil types influenced by the unique geography of the area which includes several inland mountain chains and valleys.
+The wine regions of South Africa are distributed across the Western and Northern Cape provinces, covering 500 km west to east and 680 km north-south.
+Within this wide expanse, a vast range of macroclimate and vineyard soil types is influenced by the area's unique geography, which includes several inland mountain chains and valleys.
 Within the Stellenbosch region alone, there are more than 50 unique soil types.
 In general, the soils of South Africa tend to retain moisture and drain well, having a significant proportion of clay (often at least 25% of the composition) with low pH levels around 4.
 The pH levels of the soils are often adjusted with lime and calcium treatment.
 Other soil types found in South Africa include granite and sandstone in Constantia, shale in Elgin and arenaceous shale in Walker Bay.
 Near the river valleys, the soils are particularly lime rich with a high proportion of sand and shale.

 Statistics

-South Africa is the eighth largest wine producer in the world and the world's sixth largest exporter of wine.
-South Africa exports R10.3 billion (roughly US$600 million) worth of wine annually.
-In 2022 a total of 90,512 hectares of land used for wine grape cultivation by 2,613 wine grape producers for 536 cellars, the industry employed 269,096 people.
-The country produces 1.13 billion liters of wine annually with 81% being consumed domestically.
-In 2019 the wine industry's contribution to the national economy was R55 billion.
+South Africa is the eighth-largest wine producer in the world and the sixth-largest exporter of wine.
+South Africa exports R10.3 billion (approximately US$600 million) in wine annually.
+In 2015, the country's vineyard footprint was 98,594 hectares.
+This reduced to 86,525 by 2025.
+As of 2022, a total of 90,512 hectares of land was used for wine grape cultivation by 2,613 wine grape producers for 536 cellars; the industry employed 269,096 people.
+The country produced 1.13 billion liters of wine annually, of which 81% was consumed domestically.
+In 2019, the wine industry's contribution to the national economy was R55 billion.